 Over the years this course has been developed in collaboartion with the following ethicists/philosophers: Prof. Frans Brom, Prof. Bart Gremmen, Prof. Michiel Korthals, Prof. Marcel Verweij, and Prof. Cor Van Der Weele.

 The sessions take place on Thursday afternoons from 15:00 till 17:30 hrs.

-- Session 3: Science for policy, Policy for science
+- Session 3: Science for a healthy society

 Registration is based on the ‘first come, first serve’ principle.
 The maximum number of participants is 20.

 This course is organised under the wing of Wageningen Graduate Schools and will be open to PhD candidates from other graduate schools as well.

 Please register by clicking on 'apply' on the course page.

 For questions send an email to Mrs. Vesna Pršić (Vesna.Prsic@wur.nl).